 Education Studies takes a multidisciplinary, liberal arts approach to the field of education while focusing on the study of human learning and development, the history of education, teaching, school reform, and education policy.
 Concentrators choose an area of emphasis, either Policy-and-History or Human Development.
 Policy-and-History provides the historical underpinnings and intellectual skills for students to think critically about education issues in a number of settings.
 In the Human Development area, students learn about psychological, social, and cultural processes in a variety of contexts, including schools, families, peer groups, and neighborhoods, particularly in urban settings.
 Additionally, the Department offers teacher certification programs in elementary and secondary education.
 Finally, concentrators might also consider pursuing the Engaged Scholars Program, which allows students to connect theory and practice and gain hands-on experience working with community partners.
-Luther Spoehr is the Director of Undergraduate Studies, and advisor to all seniors and to juniors on the Policy-and-History track.
-Yoko Yamamoto advises juniors on the Human Development track and all sophomores.
+John Papay is the Director of Undergraduate Studies and the advisors for each track is published on the department's website.

 The concentration in Egyptology and Assyriology offers students a choice of two tracks: Assyriology or Egyptology.
 The department promotes collaborations with other academic units at Brown devoted to the study of antiquity including Archaeology, Classics, Judaic Studies, and Religious Studies.
 Egyptology and Assyriology also collaborates with Brown's Joukowsky Institute for Archaeology and the Ancient World.